FCBGP/bgp-security-community/draft-guo-idr-bgp-security-policy-community.md

 These security mechanisms are often locally enforced only.
 No consistent method exists for an AS to signal its security requirements for propagated prefixes. {{SIDROPS-STATE}} advises against carrying actual validation state in BGP.
 This leaves downstream ASes with ambiguity.
 For example, when a Transit AS observes an RPKI "NotFound" state, it cannot distinguish between an Origin AS that has not deployed RPKI and an Origin AS that has deployed RPKI but suffered a configuration error or a hijack attempt.
 Theses mechanisms do not allow an Origin AS to express:

 - whether it expects strict validation to be applied;
-- whether certain propagation behaviors are explicitly authorized;
+- whether certain propagation behaviors are explicitly expected or operationally acceptable;
 - and whether "NotFound" or "Unknown" outcomes are operationally acceptable.

 As a result, downstream networks frequently face situations where routing information is technically acceptable, yet operationally unexpected.
 In large-scale deployments, this ambiguity leads to: